 If you get far enough behind in your mortgage payments, you’ll probably find yourself facing a foreclosure.
 You’ll receive a complaint, the first step in a judicial foreclosure, or another document, like a notice of default in a nonjudicial foreclosure, letting you know that the process has started.

 In that initial document, you might notice that the foreclosing party is something like “U.S. Bank National Association, as trustee, on behalf of the holders of the Bear Stearns Asset-Backed Securities I Trust 2005-AC6.”
-If you see this kind of language in your foreclosure paperwork, it means that your home loan is part of a residential mortgage-backed security.
+If you see this kind of language in your foreclosure paperwork, your home loan is part of a residential mortgage-backed security.
 But what is a mortgage-backed security?
 In the most basic terms, a mortgage-backed security is a type of investment that’s secured by home loans.

 Read on to learn more about mortgage-backed securities, how mortgage loans are securitized, and the major players in a securitization transaction.